rururajb/AT/README.md

 * Strategy
 * Portfolio
 * Risk Handler
-* BrokerDataHandler
+* Broker
 * Backtest

 ### Backtest

-File that combines all of the above modules.

-Essentially runs through the DataHandler.__iter__() function.
-The DataHandler.__iter__() function, takes next(data), (In other words the next row/bar of data) and cocatenates it to the currect data.
-Backtester then updates the portfolio and executes the Strategy.on_data() which decides whether to buy or sell.
+There is a detailed progression to each module.

+The backtester runs on heartbeats.
+Each heartbeat, new data is made available.

+The DataHandler is responsible for retrieving and making the new data available.
+First it instructs the Portfolio module to update the holdings with the new data.
+Then it calls Strategy module.
+The Strategy module is responsible for deciding whether to trade based on the newly available data.
-If Strategy wants to buy or sell something, it executes the RiskHandler.on_signal().

-The RiskHandler decides how much to buy or sell (position sizing) and then calls the Broker.on_order().
-The Broker then executes the order.
+If Strategy decides it wants to trade, then it calls the RiskHandler module.
+RiskHandler decides how much to trade (position sizing), and then calls the Broker module.
+The Broker module is responsible for making the trade online and updating the holdings in the Portfolio module.

-Once the broker has executed the order it calls Portfolio.on_fill() to update the current assets.

-### Data Handler
+### Data

-Handles a bar of data for each heartbeat of the system.
-Can handle historical data or current data.

-### Strategy

-Takes the current data and runs a particular strategy on that data.
-Then it outputs a BUY or a SELL signal. as

-on_data()

-### Portfolio

-Portfolio is responsible for managing my porfolio and assets

-on_fill()

-### Risk Handler

-Responsible for position sizing

-It takes a signal and outputs a BUY or SELL order.

-on_signal()

-### Broker

-Executes the order to the target exchange.

-Also this is where slippage would be generated (if doing a historical backtest)

-on_order()

-### Events

-Events are the signals that given to the backtester to let it know that new data has been added.

-There are two event types which can trigger.
-SENTIMENT and BAR.
-SENTIMENT isn't completely implemented, but essentially it just scrapes twiiter too see how people are feeling about an asset.
+Currently there are two types of data that the DataHandler can handle, SENTIMENT and BAR data.
+BAR data is just asset prices.
+SENTIMENT isn't completely implemented, but essentially it just scrapes twitter too see how people are feeling about an asset.

-Most modules have a specific function that execute the class.